harness/backstage-plugins/plugins/harness-fme-feature-flags/README.md

 4. Add required Harness FME specific annotations to your software component's respective yaml file.

 You will need your `My Work` URL from the Harness FME console and add that as an annotation to your software component's respective `catalog-info.yaml` file.
 To get that - log into your Harness FME console and navigate to the `My Work` section.
-Copy the URL from the browser and add it as an annotation to your software component's respective `catalog-info.yaml` file.
+Copy the URL from the browser and add it as an annotation.

 Example:
 https://app.harness.io/ng/account/HARNESS_ACCOUNT_ID/module/fme/orgs/HARNESS_ORG_ID/projects/HARNESS_PROJECT_ID/org/fmeAcountId/ws/fmeProjectId/mywork